Northwestern Home Page Density Functional Modelling

 • Do the theoretical calculations agreement between experimental and theoretical results for surface structures, particularly oxides, and in many cases they do not.
 Are the surface structures obtained experimentally kinetically metastable which, if annealed for long enough, would transform?
 Are there fundamental problems with the theoretical calculations?

-Some Recent Publications:
+Recent Publications:

-The Icons below lead to some specific examples
+The icons below lead to some specific examples:

 SrTiO<sub>3</sub> (111)